-The Royal Palace on Dam Square was built originally as the town hall.
-During the Golden Age, Amsterdam was a powerful city and its new prestige and wealth had to be mirrored in the house of public administration and services.
-The Amsterdam town hall was one of the largest and most impressive non-religieus structures built in its time.
-A symbol of liberal Amsterdam.
-It was so impressive, it was called the Eight World Wonder.
+The Royal Palace on Dam Square was built originally as the Amsterdam City Hall.
+During the Golden Age, Amsterdam was a powerful city.
+The international prestige had to be mirrored in the house of public administration and services.
+The result was the largest and most impressive non-religious structures built.
+A symbol for the powerful symbol of liberal Amsterdam.

 4. The Orhan Room

-An example is the Orphan room.
-A special commission protected the interests of the children of Amsterdam (till 25 years old) who had lost one or both parents.
-A care taker was appointed to keep save the finances of the orphan.
+One of the rooms of the Amsterdam City Hall was the Orphan Room.
+This room was the office of a special commission that protected the interests of the orphaned children of Amsterdam.
+A caretaker was appointed to keep save the finances of the orphan.